Did women follow Jesus?

 Yes!
 Jesus Christ had a high respect for women, often including them as positive role models of faith and dedication in his teaching and parables (see, for example, the widow of Zarephath who fed Elijah, Luke 4:25-26; and the woman who gave her two mites into the treasury, Mark 12:42-44).
 Although the New Testament accounts of the women who followed Jesus are limited in their number and scope, it is still clear that they played a role in Jesus Christ’s ministry.

 Lastly, both the gospels of Luke and John also mention two sisters, Mary and Martha.
 John records, “Now Jesus loved Martha, and her sister [Mary], and [their brother] Lazarus” (John 11:5).
 Luke says that Martha received Jesus into her home during the travel narrative part of his gospel when Jesus was journeying to Jerusalem.
 Jesus went into that home fully expecting to be fed since he and his disciples relied upon the generosity of others during this journey (Luke 8:3; 9:58; 10:4).
 While staying in the home, Mary “sat at the Lord’s feet, and listened to his teaching.”
 Some manuscripts include a relative pronoun in the sentence which would then read, Mary “also sat at the Lord’s feet,” (italics added) indicating that Mary joined her sister in listening to Jesus.
 In John’s gospel both sisters are prominent disciples.
 Martha, along with Peter, is a quintessential example of people who have testimonies of Jesus as the Christ.
 She declares, “I believe that you are the Christ, the Son of God who is coming to the earth” (John 11:27; cf. Peter’s declaration in John 6:68-69).
-Mary shows her devotion to Jesus be attentively listening to his teaching (Luke 10:39) and by anointing his feet with expensive ointment and then wiping his feet with her hair (cf. the unnamed woman who performed a similar act of devotion in Luke 7:36-50).
+Mary shows her devotion to Jesus be attentively listening to his teaching (Luke 10:39) and by anointing his feet with expensive ointment and then wiping his feet with her hair.
 Although Judas criticizes her actions, “Jesus said, ‘Let her alone, let her keep it for the day of my burial.
 The poor you always have with you, but you do not always have me'” (John 12:7-8).